csi-covid19/csi-covid19.github.io/CCFS/July21Meeting/index.md

 * [CUNY Statement on August 2nd return to work day (5/12/2021)](https://www.cuny.edu/coronavirus/university-updates/returning-to-in-person-work/)

+Some informal notes from a CUNY Central town hall on June 22nd.
+Please note these "policies" may not be implemented at CUNY Central or at the campuses as plans evolve.
+Understand them for now as aspirational:

+* 50% office capacity on any given day
+* Vaccine will not be mandated for faculty, staff or guests until NYS mandates all employees to do so
+* Masks are required indoors for all non- and not-completely vaccinated – the honor system will monitor this and these individuals are encouraged to wear masks.
+* PPE is available
+* Testing will be frequent for employees and verified/implemented via “Excelsior Pass & other sources”
+* Everbridge will be used

 ### New York State relaxes COVID-19 restriction (as of June 15, 2021)

 * [New York State COVID-19 Updates](https://www.governor.ny.gov/news/governor-cuomo-announces-covid-19-restrictions-lifted-70-adult-new-yorkers-have-received-first)